spletts/BalVal/README.md

 The following is relevant if `MATCH_CAT1` or `MATCH_CAT2` is a Y3 Gold catalog.

-By default, `ms_plotter.py` tries to access Y3 Gold catalogs saved in `/data/des71.a/data/mspletts/balrog_validation_tests/y3_gold_catalogs/`.
+By default, `manipulate_catalogs.get_catalog_filename()` tries to access Y3 Gold catalogs saved in `/data/des71.a/data/mspletts/balrog_validation_tests/y3_gold_catalogs/`.

-If the user has access to FNAL DES machines, and necessary Y3 Gold catalogs are not already in the directory above, user will need to download the Y3 Gold catalogs with the headers found in: `/data/des71.a/data/mspletts/balrog_validation_tests/y3_gold_catalogs/y3_gold_general_column_query.sql` and edit `ms_plotter.get_catalog_filename()` with the correct path to the Y3 Gold catalogs.
+If the user has access to FNAL DES machines, and necessary Y3 Gold catalogs are not already in the directory above, user will need to download the Y3 Gold catalogs with the headers found in: `/data/des71.a/data/mspletts/balrog_validation_tests/y3_gold_catalogs/y3_gold_general_column_query.sql` and edit `manipulate_catalogs.get_catalog_filename()` with the correct path to the Y3 Gold catalogs.

+In general, user can edit path to catalogs in `manipulate_catalogs.get_catalog_filename()`.

 ---

-# Directory Structure
+# Output Directory Structure

-If user wishes to change the directory structure imposed below, make changes to `ms_plotter.get_directory()`
+If user wishes to change the directory structure imposed below, make changes to `outputs.get_directory()`

 Directory names are determined by the constants that follow.